sjentsch/lsjDocs/Ch17/Ch17_Epilogue_2.rst

    model, but there is a lot you can do with mixed models that you can not do with repeated measures ANOVA.

--  **Multidimensional scaling.** Factor analysit is an example of an “unsupervised learning” model.
+-  **Multidimensional scaling.** Factor analysis is an example of an “unsupervised learning” model.
 What this means is that, unlike most of the “supervised learning” tools I have mentioned, you can not divide up your variables into predictors and outcomes.
-Regression is supervised learning whereas factor analysit is unsupervised learning.
+Regression is supervised learning whereas factor analysis is unsupervised learning.
    It is not the only type of unsupervised learning model however.
 For example, in factor analysis one is concerned with the analysis of correlations between variables.
 However, there are many situations